MadAppGang/update_by_path/README.md

 const updatedPerson = update(person, 'job.since.month', 7);
 ```

+#### Path, or why it is extremely useful.

+What we used up there is called path.
+Path is a string query that specifies a list of nested properties.
+Here's an example of a simple path:

+`path.to.a.property.any.level.deep`

+Sometimes objects contain arrays as properties, so the path notation allows to reach elements inside arrays by index:

+`path.to.an.array[0]`

+There are situations when you don't know the index, so you might want to find an element by a property value:

+`path.to.an.array[name="html"]`

+You can also continue the path chain getting into deep fields of an array element:

+`path.to.an.array[name="html"].path.goes.deeper`

+These are query types that you can use to alter deep array elements.

+#### Examples

 I can also update multiple fields at once using a slightly different notation:
 ```javascript
 const updatedPerson = update(person, {